-Overall net position increased by \$3,957,425.
+Overall net position increased by \$7,309,940.
 Changes include:

-- Net investment in capital assets increased by \$3,734,334 due to construction of projects including Johnson Dr. Reconstruction, Sidewalk Infill (Phase II), Owen Heights Corrugated Metal Pipe Replacement, and Police Department Facility Improvements.
-Reduction in general obligation debt associated with capital assets also contributed to the increase. - Net position restricted for capital projects increased by \$1,083,169 because collections from the 0.25% City sales tax restricted for street and stormwater projects exceeded usage on planned projects.
-Balances will be expended in accordance with the 5-Year Capital Improvement Program. - Net position restricted for community development decreased by \$1,582,001 due to the return of \$2,536,059 in unused Merriam Town Center TIF funds to Johnson County for redistribution to the
+- Net investment in capital assets increased by \$6,593,184 due to construction of projects including the Merriam Community Center and the Vavra Parking Structure.
+Reduction in general obligation debt associated with capital assets also contributed to the increase. - Net position restricted for capital projects increased by \$808,795 because collections from the 0.25% City sales tax restricted for street and stormwater projects exceeded usage on planned projects.
+Balances will be expended in accordance with the 5-Year Capital Improvement Program.

-- original taxing jurisdictions.
-The reduction was offset by TIF property taxes in excess of associated contractual liabilities of \$1,363,517. - Net position for debt service declined by \$439,525 due to an increase in accrued interest payable associated with the 2018 Series GO bonds. - Unrestricted net position increased \$1,092,001 over the prior year primarily due to an increase in unrestricted Capital Improvement fund balance of \$664,575.
+- Net position restricted for community development decreased by (\$4,501,917) due to the construction of the Vavra Parking Structure with I-35 TIF Development funds. - Unrestricted net position increased \$4,399,124 over the prior year primarily due to an increase in unrestricted Capital Improvement fund balance of \$3,763,442.
 The increase will accommodate projects programmed in the City's 5-year Capital Improvement Program for City facilities and infrastructure.
-Additionally, pension and other post-employment benefit liabilities and related deferred outflows and inflows declined by \$248,473.

 The preceding charts illustrate Merriam's governmental expenses and program revenues by function, and revenues by source.
-The community development program represents the largest portion of 2018 expenses followed by the capital improvement program.
-Community development expenses were higher in 2018 due to the return of unused Merriam Town Center TIF funds.
-Interest on long-term debt increased as a result of the Series 2018 General Obligation bond issue.
+The capital improvement program represents the largest portion of 2019 expenses followed by the law enforcement program.
+Community development expenses were lower in 2019 due to the return of unused Merriam Town Center TIF funds in the current fiscal year.
+Culture and recreation expenses were lower due to closing the Merriam swimming pool to construct the new recreation facility.